 Which aspects are people able to connect with and relate to?

-To establish a hook which engages people, we need to appeal to them and how we go about this depends on psychology.
+To establish a hook that engages people, we need to appeal to them and how we go about this depends on psychology.
 When you succeed in engaging people, you succeed in making them feel.

 Not only does your content need to resonate, making people feel something but it’s more complex than that and it goes against everything we have known in the media to date.
 Bad news sells newspapers but social media users think differently.
 They care about how content reflects back on them and tend to want to make their connections to feel happy, not sad.